Adi52/covid-tracker-webpage/readme.md

 Do you want to know how much cases of covid19 is now all around the World, or in your Country?
 You can check it on my website!

 On this website, you can see the world map first and below it several data such as:
-- death cases,
+- death cases;
-- confirmed cases,
+- confirmed cases;
-- active cases,
+- active cases;
-- recovered cases,
+- recovered cases;
-- chart with the daily increase in infected,
+- chart with the daily increase in infected;
-- the latest news from the world of covid19
+- the latest news from the world of covid19.

 You can choose the country you are interested in, on the map.
 Another way to choose a target is to use an intelligent search engine that will show you all the possibilities.